|

 What Should You Consider Before Using an Antihistamine for Treating Anxiety Disorders?

 Taking any medication is always a balancing act between the positive and negative effects of the drug.
 Taking antihistamines to treat anxiety and depression can be effective, but there are some drawbacks to consider.
-Major advantages of using commonly available antihistamines are their generally lower cost and readier availability than prescription anxiety drugs.
+The major advantages of using commonly available antihistamines are their generally lower cost and readier availability than prescription anxiety drugs.
 Antihistamines are also generally less likely to cause dependence and addiction than other sedatives.

 Taking antihistamines for off-label purposes isn’t without drawbacks, though.
 Most antihistamines are known to cause drowsiness during the day.
 This may be a problem for people who operate heavy machinery or otherwise must remain alert.
 These drugs also aren’t effective for severe anxiety or depression, and they’re not a long-term treatment for any anxiety disorder.